MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-diagnostic-log-collection-overview.md

 ### Send logs proactively

-Proactive log collection simplifies diagnostic log collection so you can send logs to Microsoft before opening a support case.
-Diagnostic logs are proactively uploaded from Azure Stack Hub for analysis.
+Proactive log collection automatically collects and sends diagnostic logs from Azure Stack Hub to Microsoft before you open a support case.
 These logs are only collected when a [system health alert](#proactive-diagnostic-log-collection-alerts) is raised and are only accessed by Microsoft Support in the context of a support case.

-Follow these steps to configure proactive log collection.
 Proactive log collection can be disabled and re-enabled anytime.
+Follow these steps to set up proactive log collection.

 1. Sign in to the Azure Stack Hub administrator portal.
 1. Open **Help + support Overview**.